Collaborative Whiteboard with annotation

 Don’t want to share your entire screen?
 No problem!
 Musicology has a built in YouTube and Web search engine to share examples to your students.

 Kids use Musicology, so we’ve taken extra special care with security and privacy.
 No unnecessary data about students or their lessons is stored in the app.
 We use the same security infrastructures that are trusted by Fortune 500 companies and protected by a team of dedicated security engineers.
-Each room is assigned a secure four or five-digit security code.

 the lowest latency possible